 Recommendation: We recommend that the City update its risk assessment process and business continuity planning to identify potential unusual circumstances that would result in significant delays in financial closing and reporting, and develop policies and procedures to prevent or mitigate the effects of these circumstances when they occur.
-The City should provide cross training of finance staff to ensure continuity during the financial reporting process and audit in case the City experiences turnover in key finance positions.
-The City should also develop and implement formal written policies related to closing the City's financial statements monthly and annually.
+The City should provide cross training of finance staff to ensure continuity during the financial reporting process and audit in case the City experience turnover in key finance positions.
+The City should also develop and implement formal written policies over significant accounts that include the timely reconciling of accounts to activity reported in related subsidiary ledgers and beginning balances.
+Key personnel should be trained to recognize errors in the accounting records in order to prevent, or detect and correct them in a timely manner.

-Corrective Action Plan: The City agrees with the auditor's recommendations.
-The Finance Department underwent significant staffing changes, in key financial position, in fiscal year 2018-19.
-The City had recently hired a new permanent Finance Director who is currently working to establish recommendations made by the auditor.
-The City also hired a CPA consultant to help implement these recommendations.
-The City had also sought the assistance of representatives from the Munis accounting software to analyze and assist in correcting and clear erroneous entries in the accounting system due to the transition to the new Munis system.
-Account balances have since been corrected and reconciled to subsidiary ledgers as of June 30, 2019.
+City's Response: The City agrees with the auditor's recommendations.
+In response, the City has been working to implement these recommendations with the assistance of their CPA consultant.
+The City has also continued to seek out the assistance of representatives from the Munis accounting software to analyze and assist in correcting and clearing any on-going erroneous entries.
+Account balances have since been corrected and reconciled to subsidiary ledgers.